dcfSec/ReqDB/README.md

 ### Users who do not use `/auth/login` for authentication and authorization

 When using `/auth/login` for authentication and authorization ReqDB will request an access and id token from the OIDC provider to get the email.
-If you get your access token another way (E.g. via a different oauth client and the ReqDB scope) ReqDB does not know the user and an admin needs to register the application (client id) with the `/config/service/identity` endpoint.
+If you get your access token another way (E.g. via a different oauth client and the ReqDB scope) ReqDB does not know the user and an admin needs to register the application (client id) with the `/config/service/users` endpoint or via the GUI `Administration -> System`.
 With that a display name/email is set for the client.

 ## Development